rohan-paul/Awesome-JavaScript-Interviews/Javascript/Prototypal-Inheritence/OOP-Basics-1.md

 #### Remember - The prototype of a subclass is the superclass.

 `this` refers to the object currently within the scope of the Person function.
 It sets it’s own property name as the value of the parameter passed into the function.

+While creating an object with construtor pattern, without using `this` keyword function and variables are private.

 A new object person is created using the constructor function.
 When you use new , it binds a newly created object to the this keyword within the called constructor function.
 This binding allows the person object to reference all the functionality from within the constructor function.